davidlatwe/montydb/README.md

 ## Query
 Able to `find()` with filter and `sort()` result.
 Support embedded document.
-The query results are the same as PyMongo.
+The query results are the same as using Mongo Python driver.
 Currently implemented ops:
 * $eq
 * $ne